moneroguides/1x02-setting-up-your-own-node/script.md

 ### FORWARDING THE P2P PORT - WINDOWS

-To begin, click on the windows start menu and type firewall, click on the result from windows defender.
+To begin, click on the Windows start menu and type `firewall`.
+Click on the result from Windows defender.

 Once open, head to advanced settings and choose inbound rules in the left hand column.
-Next select "new rule" under the actions sub heading.
+Next select *New rule* under the *actions* subheading.

-Here we need to select "port" and then "next".
-The protocol we're interested in is "tcp" and now we need to specify the port used by the Monero daemon which is `18080`
+Here we need to select *Port* and then *Next*.
+The protocol we're interested in is *tcp* and now we need to specify the port used by the Monero daemon which is **`18080`**

-In the next menu, we want to select "Allow the connection".
-Now it's time to Name our Rule, I suggest Monerod P2P, finally, hit the finish button.
+In the next menu, we want to select *Allow the connection*.
+Now it's time to name the rule *Monerod P2P* before clicking the *Finish" button.

-That's it, we've opened up our port in wodows for the Monero daemon to communicate with the rest of the network.
+That's it, we've opened up our port in Windows for the Monero daemon to communicate with the rest of the network.

 The only thing left to do is forward the port on your router.
 Every router is different, so please have a look at your manufacturers instructions for this step.